frobino/EclipseTrainingSlides/tracecompass/slides.md

 - Line based parser with regex defined in a wizard

-- XML based extracting data from XML elements and their attributes
+- XML-based extracting data from XML elements and their attributes

 </div>
 </center>